 All individuals living in the State of California are currently ordered to stay home or at their place of residence, except for permitted work or other activity authorized by the state guidance.
-On May 7, 2020, the State Public Health Officer issued an order allowing local jurisdictions to begin opening newly authorized industries.
-Beginning on June 12, 2020, authorized counties may adopt the state guidance and move into Stage 3 of the Resilience Roadmap.
+On May 7, 2020, the State Public Health Officer issued an order1 allowing local jurisdictions to begin opening newly authorized industries.
 "Californians may leave their homes to work at, patronize, or otherwise engage with those businesses, establishments, or activities and must, when they do so, continue at all times to practice physical distancing, minimize their time outside of the home, and wash their hands frequently."